In this Article

 3. Garden Gnomes

 This game requires you to have a few little garden gnome figures.
 You could also just use any other objects you want as long as it is easy for your child to find.
-Just hide them around the place and give your children a basket to collect them in when they find them.
+Just hide them around the place and give your child a basket to collect them in when they find them.
 You can ask them to hide the gnomes around the garden for you to find as well to keep things more interesting for them.

 5. Kiddie Pool